Deborah Knox Livingston: Post-war period

-Although the South Africa trip was undertaken primarily in the interest of the WCTU, Livingston did effective service in representing the WLAA in various conferences that were held, and in making surveys of conditions in South Africa, which were helpful to the Executive Department of the WLAA in the U.S. Livingston's work also in behalf of the WLAA in other countries, such as Scotland and England, was of very great value.
-Wherever she went, in fact, on her missions for the WCTU, she also became an efficient representative of the WLAA in counsel and cooperation.
+Although the South Africa trip was undertaken primarily in the interest of the WCTU, Livingston did effective service in representing the WLAA in various conferences that were held, and in making surveys of conditions in South Africa, which were helpful to the Executive Department of the WLAA in the U.S. Livingston also worked on behalf of the WLAA in other countries, such as Scotland and England.
+Wherever she went, on her missions for the WCTU, she also became a representative of the WLAA in counsel and cooperation.

 She was in California in February 1923 in her capacity as National WCTU and World WCTU's Director of Citizenship, lecturing before a dozen citizenship educational conferences in as many cities.
 In the same year, she was made Director of Suffrage for the World's WCTU.

 Livingston was a member of the executive committee of the WLAA and was a delegate to various International Congresses of the League.
 In addition, for many years, she was closely associated with the Federation of Women's Clubs and League of Women Voters, often speaking for these organizations.

 In addition to Livingston's Studies in Government, she wrote short treatises on a number of subjects, including: "Politics and Public Health", "Politics and Public Education", "Politics and Public Charities", and a "Brief Course in Civics for Busy Women".